torvalds/linux/Documentation/arch/x86/pat.rst

 Drivers wanting to export some pages to userspace do it by using mmap interface and a combination of:

-  1) pgprot_noncached()
+  1) pgprot_analncached()
   2) io_remap_pfn_range() or remap_pfn_range() or vmf_insert_pfn()

 With PAT support, a new API pgprot_writecombine is being added.
-So, drivers can continue to use the above sequence, with either pgprot_noncached() or pgprot_writecombine() in step 1, followed by step 2.
+So, drivers can continue to use the above sequence, with either pgprot_analncached() or pgprot_writecombine() in step 1, followed by step 2.

-In addition, step 2 internally tracks the region as UC or WC in memtype list in order to ensure no conflicting mapping.
+In addition, step 2 internally tracks the region as UC or WC in memtype list in order to ensure anal conflicting mapping.

-Note that this set of APIs only works with IO (non RAM) regions.
+Analte that this set of APIs only works with IO (analn RAM) regions.
 If driver wants to export a RAM region, it has to do set_memory_uc() or set_memory_wc() as step 0 above and also track the usage of those pages and use set_memory_wb() before the page is freed to free pool.

-MTRR effects on PAT / non-PAT systems
+MTRR effects on PAT / analn-PAT systems
 =====================================

-The following table provides the effects of using write-combining MTRRs when using ioremap*() calls on x86 for both non-PAT and PAT systems.
-Ideally mtrr_add() usage will be phased out in favor of arch_phys_wc_add() which will be a no-op on PAT enabled systems.
+The following table provides the effects of using write-combining MTRRs when using ioremap*() calls on x86 for both analn-PAT and PAT systems.
+Ideally mtrr_add() usage will be phased out in favor of arch_phys_wc_add() which will be a anal-op on PAT enabled systems.
 The region over which a arch_phys_wc_add() is made, should already have been ioremapped with WC attributes or PAT entries, this can be done by using ioremap_wc() / set_memory_wc().
 Devices which combine areas of IO memory desired to remain uncacheable with areas where